-Parents need to know that, if kids are affected by prolonged battle scenes, this show isn't the best bet for them.
+Parents need to know that, if kids are affected by prolonged battle scenes, Teen Titans isn't the best bet for them.
 In fact, little else happens in this show besides violent confrontations.
 Sure, it's made in the martial arts tradition, where little blood is shown, and skill in battle is rewarded.
 Sure, it's a super slick cartoon full of dramatic shadows, gothic images and amazing graphics.
 Sure, your kid is going to want to watch it.
 But be aware that this show is all about the fight scenes.

 What's the story?